Have you ever dreamed of being called an international business person?

 5. Barbering Salon

-Go agreement with a barber, if you can’t do that of yourself and invest GH₵500 in getting tools and equipment for the shop.
+Go into an agreement with a barber, if you can’t do that of yourself and invest GH₵500 in getting tools and equipment for the shop.
 You should see money each day, assuming you charge GH₵5 per cut you will be making GH₵50 barbering 10 people.

 After starting the barbering salon, you will need a graphic designer and a digital marketer to boost your new brand. sharkshive.com will connect you to both of them at great cost.